 The workplace review will also provide clarity on the issues and closure, where possible.
 Where other investigations have been undertaken in relation to the same (or other relevant) issues consideration will be given to the appropriateness or reasonableness of undertaking another inquiry into the matter, including a consideration of natural justice principles and the desirability of finality for the parties.

-The Head of the PWSS will undertake a preliminary assessment.
-During the preliminary assessment the Head of the PWSS will consider all material available which may include:
+The PWSS will undertake a preliminary assessment.
+During the preliminary assessment the PWSS will consider all material available which may include:

-- A summary of the events and timeline provided by the complainant.
+- A summary of the events and timeline.

-- Any information provided by the Department of Finance in relation to human resources matters, previous involvement in the matter or other employment details.
+- Any information available in relation to human resources matters, previous involvement in the matter or other employment details.

-If the material demonstrates that conduct within the scope of the PWSS may have occurred, in deciding whether a workplace review is commissioned, the Head of the PWSS, will consider other factors including:
+If the material demonstrates that conduct within the scope of the PWSS may have occurred, in deciding whether a workplace review is commissioned, the PWSS, will consider other factors including:

 - The severity and circumstances of the allegations.